 Her eyes fluttered and again she had a small pinched angry look.
-That looked like the kid from a few minutes before from my point of view.
-Must have to Helen too because she said, "Get the fuck out of here.
+That looked like the kid from a few moments before.
+Must have seemed like it to Helen, too, because she said, "Get the fuck out of here.
 I mean it.
 You are dead, Maggie, you can't be real."
 Morgan had stepped aside at Jasmine's urging and Jasmine stepped over to where they were clustered against the wall.
-Brad had pulled himself up to his full and slightly intimidating height but Jasmine brushed past him like he was invisible.
-Riley put up a half hearted attempt to block Jasmine but she looked at him with an evil glare hissing, "Fang boy, I have some friends of yours just waiting their turns.
+Brad had pulled himself up to his full and slightly intimidating height, but Jasmine brushed past him like he was invisible.
+Riley put up a half-hearted attempt to block Jasmine, but she looked at him with an evil glare snarling, "Fang boy, I have some friends of yours just waiting their turns.
 Stay close and I will be happy to let you visit."
 Riley was stunned and paced backwards leaving Helen propped up alone against the wall.

 All of us had been totally distracted by Jasmine's going into the gray zone and pulling out a ghost for Helen's entertainment.
 That was a mistake that nearly cost us.
-Harry had moved to my back covering me from any touch of Jasmine, as that could be extremely bad for a vampire.
+Harry had moved to my back, covering me from any touch of Jasmine, as that could be extremely bad for a vampire.
 We forgot the two cops on the floor.
 Office Paul Madison had regained consciousness and slipped quietly towards my front door.
 He nearly made it.
-He would have but he was still dizzy from the smack against the door frame that Riley had dealt him.
-He stumbled and knocked into a coffee table toppling the lamp to the floor.
-Since the lamp had been pretty well trashed with my visitors it fell easily and shattered into millions of bits and pieces.
+He would have, but he was still dizzy from the smack against the door frame that Riley had dealt him.
+He stumbled and knocked into a coffee table, toppling the lamp to the floor.
+Since the lamp had been pretty well trashed by my unwanted visitors, it fell easily and shattered into millions of bits and pieces.

 One of the cops groaned.
 I looked over and saw it was the one that Harry had caught trying to make a break for it.
 Riley went over and lifted the man up.
 The human's face was chalk white, any Goth would envy, and his eyes were spinning this way and that.

 "We need to fix this.
 We can't just carry them outside."
-Riley was pretty good at the obvious I thought.
+This Riley was pretty good at sating the obvious, I thought.